modellinghub/modellinghub.github.io/content/authors/zou/_index.md

   - Researchers
 ---

-I am fascinated by polar environment, and its various processes influencing polar and global climate.
-Currently, I am researching the air-sea-ice interaction in Ross Sea Polynya in the present and the past using a coupled model:P-SKRIPS ver1.
+I am a PhD student in the ARC.
+I mainly focus on the responses of the stable water isotope to elevation changes and ice changes in Antarctica during the last interglacial by using the isotope-enabled model, HadCM3.